quicwg/base-drafts/draft-ietf-quic-transport.md

 that the client selected.

 When the client receives a Version Negotiation packet from the server, it should select an acceptable protocol version.
-If such a version is found, the client MUST resend all packets using the new version, and the resent packets MUST use new packet numbers.
+If the server lists an acceptable version, the client selects that version and resends all packets using that version.
+The resent packets MUST use new packet numbers.
 These packets MUST continue to have the VERSION flag set and MUST include the new negotiated protocol version.

 The client MUST include its selected version on all packets until it starts protecting packets with 1-RTT keys.
 Only unprotected packets and 0-RTT